For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 John Lewis Rental logo

-Best for: Renting dresses and accessories for formal events.
+Best for: Renting dresses, suits and accessories for formal events.

 John Lewis has recently jumped on the boat and launched a new rental service for clothing and accessories.

 You can rent a wide range of designer womenswear and accessories, including bags and earrings.
-And items can be rented for four, eight, 16 or 30 days.
+And now they've also added menswear, with a range of suits available to rent.
+Items can be rented for four, eight, 16 or 30 days.

 Visit John Lewis Rental »